andreihilote/Monte-Carlo-Algorithm/README.md

 For reducing the number of possibilities for getting a failure solution we amplificate our algorithm.

 # Generate the random numbers:
 We use an array where assign the random numbers between 0, 1.
-We called this array, r which has a role for describing a number generator.
+We called this array, r which has a role for describing a numbers generator.

 # Time of solving:
 The probability for the found solution to be correct is increased in time.
 The ideal time for the correct solution is infinite.